HPInc/Anyware-Certification/README.md

 ## Anyware Connector

-The HP Anyware Connector is an access hub installed in the customer environment which facilitates Anyware Client connections to remote workstations.
-The HP Anyware Connector operates in conjunction with the HP Anyware Manager Service to provide user authentication and entitlement for remote workstation access, including MFA.
-It enables secure connectivity between users and the remote workstations by eliminating the need for a dedicated Virtual private network (VPN) by providing Network Address Translation (NAT) services for external users.
+HP Anyware Connector is an access hub installed in the customer environment which facilitates Anyware Client connections to remote workstations.
+The HP Anyware Connector operates in conjunction with HP Anyware Manager Service to provide user authentication and entitlement for remote workstation access, including MFA.

-Anyware Connector enables Anyware Manager to broker desktops or workstations based in AWS, Google Cloud, Microsoft Azure, and on-premises environments.
-Based on your infrastructure, you may need more than one instance of the Connector.
+Anyware Connector enables Anyware Manager to broker desktops or workstations across AWS, Google Cloud, Microsoft Azure, and On-Premises environments.

+> [!NOTE]
+> * Based on your infrastructure, multiple instances of Connector could be required.
 One dedicated for LAN Connections and the other dedicated for WAN connections.
-However, it has to be solely managed by the customer in their environment with respect to OS updates, security patches etc. Anyware Connectors can be installed even in darksite environments by downloading the installation files, transferring them to the target darksite machine, and then running the installation script.
+However, it has to be solely managed by the customer in their environment with respect to OS updates, security patches etc.
+> * When applying a new configuration change to Internal Connectors, the active user sessions are not impacted as the 4172-session traffic does not traverse the Connector but for external connections all active external users will be disconnected.
+However, in both cases, all new connection attempts will fail till the update has been completed.

 > [!NOTE]